-A reader emailed me this week and asked how he could boost the confidence of his young-adult son.
-Specifically, while interacting with women.
-(I hear ya, man!
-The ladies can be SCARY!)
+A reader emailed me this week and asked how he could boost the confidence of his young-adult son—specifically while interacting with women (I hear ya, man!).

 It's heartbreaking to see a child or even an employee suffer through life with a complete lack of confidence.
 I gave him five steps to help turn his son's situation around.

 Do you know someone who could use a boost in their confidence?
 How can you adapt the five steps and apply them to your situation?
 How can you take on the role of "father" in this little play in order to work out the mojo muscle of someone you care about?

 As his father, there are things you can do and only you can do—better than anyone else on the planet.
 You're the only dad he'll ever have.
 And there are things you can't do.
 Work within those boundaries and you'll be fine.

 Step 2: Take care of his basic needs first.